Thinking inside the box (culvert): Developing a low-cost, easy-to-install retrofit prototype for fish passage

 Project summary:

-This project addresses a need to develop a low-cost, easy-to-install, and safe culvert retrofit for fish passage.
+This project addressed a need to develop a low-cost, easy-to-install, and safe culvert retrofit for fish passage.
 Culverts can create barriers to fish movement due to fast-flowing water with no resting areas, shallow flow, and/or lack of cover.
-While new culvert design guidance addresses these concerns, there are many existing culverts that have known fish passage issues that are not slated for replacement.
-The research team previously investigated a potential solution: using mussel spat rope, a fibrous plastic rope that has been demonstrated to facilitate fish passage in New Zealand.
-This design showed promise in laboratory, fish, and field trials; however, despite interest, concerns over the release of plastic to the environment have inhibited its use.
-Therefore, researchers propose leveraging this experience to develop an entirely new solution that has similar benefits of the mussel spat rope installation (i.e. create low-flow resting areas, cover, and have minimal impact to culvert capacity) but is made with bio-based sustainable materials.
-The goals of this project are to: 1) identify appropriate materials and 2) design and test protypes in flume experiments.
-At the conclusion of this project, the research team will have a viable prototype design ready for field-scale testing and/or deployment as well as an analysis of manufacturing viability.
-Because of the commercial potential of this design, we will consult with the University of Minnesota Technology Commercialization to protect any intellectual property developed as part of this project.
+While new culvert design guidance addresses these concerns, many existing culverts have known fish passage issues that are not slated for replacement.
+Researchers previously investigated a potential solution using mussel spat rope, a fibrous plastic rope that has been demonstrated to facilitate fish passage in New Zealand.
+This design showed promise in laboratory, fish, and field trials.
+However, despite interest, concerns over the release of plastic into the environment have inhibited its use.
+Therefore, researchers leveraged this experience to investigate new solutions with benefits similar to the installation of mussel spat rope (i.e., low-flow resting areas, cover, and minimal impact to culvert capacity) but that are made with bio-based sustainable materials.
+The goals of this project were to 1) identify appropriate materials and 2) design and test protypes in flume experiments.
+Researchers have several viable prototype designs ready for field-scale testing and/or deployment made with a range of non-plastic materials.

 Project details: